Close

 Analog signals (4-20 mA) Legacy HVAC controllers Simple, reliable connection

-Pro Tip: Keep sensor signal lines away from high-power equipment (potential transformers) to avoid electromagnetic interference (EMI).
+Pro Tip: Keep air quality sensor signal lines away from high-power equipment (potential transformers) to avoid electromagnetic interference (EMI).

 Key differences between industrial-grade and consumer sensors